-Amy is a Trainee Solicitor based at our Northwich Office.
-She is due to qualify in September 2019.
-She graduated with a 2.1 from Staffordshire University Law School in 2013 and undertook the Legal Practice Couse at Manchester Metropolitan University in 2016 leaving with a distinction.
+Amy is a Solicitor based at our Northwich Office.
+She qualified in September 2019.
+She graduated with a 2.1 from Staffordshire University Law School in 2013 and undertook the Legal Practice Course at Manchester Metropolitan University in 2016 leaving with a distinction.

-She joined mosshaselhurst in 2015 and works alongside Stephen in the Commercial Property Department and also handles Residential Property matters.
+She joined mosshaselhurst in 2015 and works in the Commercial Property Department and also handles Residential Property matters.